nablarch/nablarch-document/en/application_framework/application_framework/setting_guide/ManagingEnvironmentalConfiguration/index.rst

 How to switch the environment configuration value for each environment
 ========================================================================

-This is achieved by switching the environment configuration file (env.config) placed in each environment.
+This is achieved by switching the environment configuration file (env.properties) placed in each environment.

 .. tip::

- * Configuration items that are unlikely to change in each environment are described in common.config immediately after being generated from the archetype. |br|
+ * Configuration items that are unlikely to change in each environment are described in common.properties immediately after being generated from the archetype. |br|
-   To change the values described in common.config for each environment, move (cut and paste) the items to env.config.
+   To change the values described in common.properties for each environment, move (cut and paste) the items to env.properties.

 .. _how_to_add_profile: